 For additional information on BTU, check this article: What is BTU?
 Heater and Fireplace BTU Rating

-The electric one is much safer since there are no real flames.
+The electric one is much safer and less prone to fire hazards since there are no real flames.
 They still generate adequate heat even if they don't have real flames and works just like a space heater.
 Certain models incorporate LED lighting, images or videos of a burning flame, and sound effects that simulate a crackling fire, as well as installation options like wall mounting, which may help the fireplace appear more lifelike.

-Using an energy-efficient home heating source is one effective approach to decrease your carbon footprint.
+Using an energy-efficient home heating element is one effective approach to decrease your carbon footprint.
 One that is not overly reliant on natural resources and does not emit greenhouse gases.